weso/YASHE/README.md

 git clone https://github.com/weso/yashe
 ```

-2. Then move to the docker folder from inside YASHE.
-For that:
+2. Then move to the docker folder from inside YASHE:
 ```shell
 cd yashe/docker
 ```